jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 [ESPN API](http://developer.espn.com/docs) has an API for registered users (free).
 You can get a list of all the players in the EPL.
 However they are very limited in their data.
 They restrict all fixtures and scores to "strategic partners."
 However, you can get lists of players and teams.
 The **Public API is being retired on Monday, December 8, 2014** [Read the announcement](http://developer.espn.com/blog/read/publicretirement)

 [StatsFC](https://statsfc.com/) used to have an restful JSON API of all EPL scores and fixtures.
 It was about $8 us dollars a month but was recently shut down.
 There is no doubt it was related to data rights.
 See their [official statement](https://statsfc.com/statements).

+### Other Reading / Resources

+#### opendata.stackexchange forum

+[Are there any open datasets for Soccer statistics?](http://opendata.stackexchange.com/questions/1007/are-there-any-open-datasets-for-soccer-statistics) - keep your eye on this open data forum for more answers.

+<a name="linkedsoccerdata"></a>
+#### Linked Soccer Data

+[Linked Soccer Data (pdf)](http://ceur-ws.org/Vol-1026/paper6.pdf) is a white paper on one group's attempt to "create a dataset including reliable information about soccer events covering as many historical data as available including recent competition results."
+Some dead links but worth a skim.

 ### Share your own sources -- What have I missed?